sszhao26/sszhao26.github.io/_news/luoyings-research-visit-to-poland.md

 category: Visiting Researcher
 role: Lab Admin
 ---
-We are pleased to share that our PhD student, Luoying, recently completed a one-month research visit to Lodz University of Technology in Poland.
+We are pleased to share that our PhD student, **Luoying**, recently completed a one-month research visit to **Lodz University of Technology in Poland**.

 ![-](/assets/images/luoying-visit-01.JPG "-")